raullucas7/Paddle-Prodigy/README.md

 ```

 # Development Status
 This project is currently in development.
-Future updates will include more features, improved gameplay mechanics, and enhanced graphics.
+Future updates will include more features, more immersive, improved gameplay mechanics, and enhanced graphics.